Cyb3rGhoul/Leetcode-Problems/README.md

 # Leetcode Problems
-This is the place where i will post the solution of leet code problems I will solve on the leet code.
+This is the place where I will post the solutions of problems that I will solve on the leet code.